swedenconnect/technical-framework/06 - Entity Categories for the Swedish eID Framework.md

 All Service Contract identifiers are prefixed with `http://id.swedenconnect.se/contract/<org>`, where `org` is identifier for the defining organization.

-The meaning of different contracts and business agreements are out of scope for this specification.
-Instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.
+The meaning of different contracts and business agreements are out of scope for this specification, instead the federation operator, or other parties, may define identifiers suitable for representing how consuming and providing services should be matched based on their respective agreements.

 <a name="general-entity-categories"></a>